sachin235/AgroAI/README.md

 # AgroAI

-Project to build an unbiased platform for farmers to predict quality and price
+Project to build an unbiased platform for farmers to predict quality and price of the crops.

 ## Problem